libapps/libapps-mirror/nassh/doc/FAQ.md

     i.e. Use `?ssh ...` instead of `ssh ...`.

-  If you want to always disable this integration, you can do so in the standard search engine management page.
+  If you want to always disable this integration, you can do so in the standard search engine management settings page.
 It'll be at the very bottom under "Search engines added by extensions".
   See the [Google Chrome Help](https://support.google.com/chrome/answer/95426) page for more details.